School Improvement Strategy

-Currently in LAAT, there are three main hubs for the primary schools.
+Currently in LAAT, there are three main hubs for our schools.
 They are as follows:

 For William Lovell, as the only secondary school in the trust, LAAT has enabled it to receive a comprehensive package of support and challenge from the Boston Project and the Charter Teaching School Alliance.
 LAAT has appointed Steve Johnson to the role of Secondary School Effectiveness Adviser and Chair of the Local Board to monitor, support, challenge and evaluate the impact of improvement programme for the academy.